-It's that time of year to start thinking about sunscreen.
-Instead of reaching for a random bottle of lotion in a rush while on the way to the beach, like most of us do, experts from Consumer Reports suggest taking a few minutes to think about what sunscreen is safest for you and your family.
+It's time to start thinking about sunscreen.
+Instead of reaching for a random bottle of lotion before rushing to the beach, like most of us do, experts from Consumer Reports suggest taking a few minutes to think about which sunscreen is safest for you and your family.

 "There so many models on the market — bottles, cans — and it can get really confusing for consumers," Consumer Reports deputy editor Patricia Calvo said.